Iokete/iokete.github.io/_posts/2024-05-07-Great-Old-Talisman-Writeup.md

 It prompts us for a number 1 or 0.
 After that it receives an input of 2 bytes from stdin.

-Lets begin with with the decompiling.
+Let's begin with with the decompiling.

 ```c
 void main(void)